The Financial Impact of COVID-19 on California Hospitals: March Through July 2020

 Before the pandemic, California’s hospitals collectively averaged nearly 257,000 inpatient and four million outpatient visits each month.
 As COVID-19 containment efforts took hold, patient volume fell precipitously as hospitals discontinued elective and nonurgent care at the urging of the US Surgeon General, professional organizations, and state officials.

 With a decline in operating revenue and added COVID-19-related expenses, profitability at acute care hospitals in California has likely decreased substantially.
 This report provides initial estimates of some of the immediate financial and longer-term impacts of the COVID-19 pandemic on California’s hospitals and health care system.
-Data sources include California’s Office of Statewide Health Planning and Development and Collective Medical, a care coordination software company and investee of CHCF’s Health Innovation Fund.
+Data sources include California’s Office of Statewide Health Planning and Development and Collective Medical, a care coordination software company and investee of CHCF’s Innovation Fund.

 In the medium and longer term, the authors project that hospitals in the state will experience significant downward pressure on revenue as more Californians shift from employer-based to public health insurance coverage.
 Meanwhile, absent additional public sources of funding, preparation for future pandemic and public health emergencies could add to underlying cost structures.
 These forces, along with ongoing pressure to reduce health system spending, will require hospitals to find new operational efficiencies to survive in a post-COVID-19 environment.